avtarted/notes/math/BinaryIndexTreeFromFirstPrinciples.typ

 a left subtree (say with a dummy root) that handles K Range queries and a right subtree that is rooted at bucket {A+1 - B} which handles K+1 Range queries (K for the descendants and +1 for Range(B) that bucket{A+1 - B} the root handles).

-So for the BIT scheme, we have a bucket {1-8} so Range(J) for 1 <= J <= 7 have some strategy and this same strategy applies for Range(K) for 9<=K<=15.
+So for the BIT scheme for N=15, we have a bucket {1-8} so Range(J) for 1 <= J <= 7 have some strategy and this same strategy applies for Range(K) for 9<=K<=15.
 Basically, recursive nature of this arrangement.
 I'm definitely getting ahead of myself, but I can almost declare completion here itself.
 Range(X) is Log(N) because 3 cases: simplest is X = 8 so Range(8) = bucket{1-8} and done, 1 <= X < 8 case recurse the left subtree so instead of universe [1,15]
 the search is now in universe [1,7] and we have eliminated ~half the buckets so given there are N buckets total, this will be O(Log(N)) if the recursion keeps eliminating ~half the buckets.
-Which is does because the last case is is 8 < X <= 15 so universe has halved to [9, 15] and Range(X) is computed in the same manner as would Range(X-8) except there is an offset of bucket{1-8}.
+Which is does because the last case is is 8 < X <= 15 so universe has halved to [9, 15] (after incorporating bucket{1-8} into the sum what is left is [9,15]) and Range(X) is computed in the same manner as would Range(X-8) except there is an offset of bucket{1-8} and recurse on the right subtree rooted at the bucket {1-8}.
-So it's recursion on the right subtree for Range(X) is mechanistically the same as recursion for Range(X-8) on the left subtree except I have to add bucket{1-8} the the answer.
+So the recursion on the right subtree for Range(X) is mechanistically the same as recursion for Range(X-8) on the left subtree except I have do O(1) extra work that is adding bucket{1-8} to the answer.
+Thus Range(X) in this potential binary bucket tree approach will be O(Log(N)).

+Let me restate to explain the binary search, halving, logarithmic nature.
+Range(X) is computed by traversing a chain of buckets and while in the middle of the chain, there is some prefix already computed upto Range(P) and what's left is Range(P+1, X) or the remaining range.
+The elements the Range sums for Range(S, E) is E - S + 1 and let me call this number the range "width".
+And until Range(X) is completely formed, there is at least 1 more bucket to take. and taking a bucket means adding its value to the sum and recursing right as this bucket is at the root of the right subtree.
+Buckets are designed such that they cover ~half(1 more than half) the indices and their descendant buckets cover the remaining half.
+Then each iteration after adding a bucket to the answer, the "width" contracts by half.

 I'm done with 1) but I just want to throw in a preview of the BIT scheme that respects a potential Log(N) scheme that uses Log(N) buckets to partition X.
 We want to use Log(N) buckets.
 Presumably larger Xs will require more buckets.
-Largest number is 15, so hypothetically being "inspired" by binary representation of 15 as 0b1111 and as a preview of the BIT scheme, I'll use the buckets {1-8} | {9-12} | {13-14} | {15} to compute Range(15) which is exactly what BIT does.
+Largest number is 15, so hypothetically being "inspired" by binary representation of 15 as 0b1111 and to demo the BIT scheme, I'll use the buckets {1-8} | {9-12} | {13-14} | {15} to compute Range(15) which is exactly what BIT does.
 Where each 1 in the binary representation has a corresponding bucket with size commensurate with the place of that 1.
 So take the number 11 or 0b1011.
 Range(11) will use buckets {1-8} + {9-10} + {11}.